johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-optionally the view may be injected by tag value:
+Optionally the view may be injected by tag value:

 {% highlight java %}
 @Activity